customs trail

 It's also possible to extend the adventure to the Grande Côte beach by following the coastal path, to discover even more landscapes and sights.

 Ideal all year round, hiking the customs trail in Royan is particularly enjoyable in spring and autumn.
-During these seasons, the mild temperatures and low crowds make it possible to discover the landscapes and local flora and fauna in complete tranquillity.
-In spring, the heather and gorse blossoms embellish the trail, while in autumn, the leaves of the holm oaks offer a striking spectacle of color.
+During these seasons, the mild temperatures and low crowds make it possible to explore the landscapes and local flora and fauna in complete tranquillity.
+In spring, heather and gorse blossom, while in autumn, the leaves of the evergreen oaks offer a striking display of color.

 To make the most of Royan's moderate-level customs trail without encountering any major technical difficulties, we recommend that you wear suitable equipment and take certain precautions:

-The trail passes through highly sensitive natural areas, home to precious biodiversity.
+The trail crosses highly sensitive natural areas, home to precious biodiversity.
 For their preservation, it is crucial to follow these recommendations:

 Explore Royan's customs trail for an unforgettable hike along the Charente-Maritime coastline.
 This route offers a spectacular range of landscapes, from sandy beaches to towering cliffs, not forgetting picturesque carrelets de pêcheurs and elegant Belle Époque villas.